sheataru/sheataru/README.md

 i’m interested in making client side minecraft mods

-i'm know kotlin, might learn java if i want a career in SE
+i know kotlin, might learn java if i want a career in SE

 pronouns - any/all